ricemery/Assertions2AssertJ/README.md

 * The plugin does NOT convert all assertions that utilize matchers embedded within other matchers (e.g. anyOf(equalTo(1.0), equalTo(2.0))).
-* When a file contains both assertions that are converted, and assertions that are ignored the Hamcrest imports will still be deleted.
+* When a file contains both assertions that are converted, and assertions that are ignored, the Hamcrest imports will still be deleted.
 * Does not support the following Hamcrest matchers
     * allOf
     * anything